 Horses that are cribbing should be monitored closely for common warning signs of gastric ulcers and treated accordingly.
-If your horse has ulcers, add Visceral+ to your feeding program to promote gut health and support natural intestinal barrier function.

 For example, horses have a strong drive to consume salt, but equine diets are commonly low in sodium.
 This can lead to pica, which is the desire to consume non-edible substances including bones, soil, hair, bedding, and feces.

 Low sodium is of the simplest nutritional deficits to correct for by adding plain salt directly to your horse’s feed and providing loose free-choice salt at all times.
 Most horses require 1 – 2 tablespoons (15 – 30 grams) of salt per day to meet their sodium requirements.

 If your horse performs crib-biting, wood chewing or dirt licking, consult with qualified equine nutritionist to have your horse’s diet evaluated.
 A nutritionist can help you identify and address vitamin and mineral imablances.

 All horses should have near-constant access to forage, whether hay or pasture.

 This requires choosing hay that matches your horse’s requirements to allow for maximal foraging behaviours without oversupplying energy and protein.

 If your horse has high caloric needs to support their exercise level, consider replacing some or all of the grain content of the diet with oil such as flax or w-3 oil.
 Oils and high-fat feeds provide energy without compromising digestive health.